You are here

 Brief description

-This is a malignant neoplasm of the lymph nodes and of lymphoid tissue.
-This neoplasm arises from B lymphocytes but has a special type of cell called a Reed-Sternberg cell.
+Hodgkin Lymphoma is a malignant neoplasm of the lymph nodes and of lymphoid tissue.
+This condition is characterised by the presence of specific cells called Reed-Sternberg cells, which arise from B lymphocytes (a type of white blood cell).
 This neoplasm principally causes a space occupying lesion (mass) effect.

 Confirming the diagnosis

-The diagnosis is confirmed based on histopathology from a biopsy of an involved lymph node or a mediastinal mass, or less comonly by biopsy of an involved organ.
+The diagnosis is confirmed based on histopathology from a biopsy of an involved lymph node or a mediastinal mass, or less commonly by biopsy of an involved organ.

 The relevant medical specialist is a haematologist or oncologist.